Tkachenko-School/awesome-js-essentials/courses/part1/lesson3/lesson3-1.md

 doubleC(1) // -> 2 getTwo = function() { return 3 } doubleC(1) // -> 3
 ```

-It is important to emphasise that this does not differ to what Alex did above.
+It is important to emphasise that this does not differ to what was done above.
 Just instead of holding a number, the variable holds a function.